lladopedro/TransparencyEvaluation/README.md

 For the coloration model go to model/coloration and simply run colorationModel.m
 For the localization model go to model/localization and run localizationModel.m

+If you want to test your own devices, simply place them in the measurement_data folder and define which is the open ear reference measurement in the two model scripts

 ### Dependencies
 Apart from the included files, the auditory modelling toolbox (https://amtoolbox.org/) is required for running the localization models